 A toothache that seems manageable during the day can suddenly feel much worse once you get into bed.
 If you have ever wondered why dental pain intensifies at night, you are not alone.
 Many people notice increased discomfort after the sun goes down, making it difficult to relax or get a good night’s sleep.

-Understanding the reason behind nighttime tooth pain can help you determine whether the issue can wait for a routine appointment or needs immediate attention.
+Understanding the reason behind nighttime tooth pain can help you determine whether the issue can wait for a routine appointment or needs immediate care.
+If your pain feels severe or is getting worse, call Green Valley Smile Care at (702) 451-8181 — we’re here to help.

 Why Tooth Pain Often Feels Worse at Night